-US stock indexes slip in early trading; oil heads lower
+US stock indexes slide in afternoon trading; oil rebounds

 - After abuse allegations, Ed Murray's political foes may see opening in Seattle mayoral race

+DIM OUTLOOK: MTS Systems slumped 10.8 percent after the maker of mechanical testing systems issued disappointing earnings and sales forecasts for the year.
+The stock shed $5.80 to $48.

+ROUGH ROAD AHEAD: Hub Group sank 14 percent after the transportation management company forecast weak first-quarter results, citing high truck capacity that’s led to big price cuts.
+The stock lost $6.62 to $40.63.

-BAG IT: Supervalu jumped 10.5 percent after the supermarket chain agreed to buy grocery distributor Unified Grocers for $375 million, most of which will go to pay Unified Grocers’ debt.
-Shares in Supervalu climbed 39 cents to $4.18.
+BAG IT: Supervalu climbed 5 percent after the supermarket chain agreed to buy grocery distributor Unified Grocers for $375 million, most of which will go to pay Unified Grocers’ debt.
+Shares in Supervalu added 19 cents to $3.98.

-MARKETS OVERSEAS: In Europe, Germany’s DAX was down 0.1 percent, while France’s CAC 40 was 0.1 percent lower.
-Britain’s FTSE 100 gained 0.5 percent.
+MARKETS OVERSEAS: In Europe, Germany’s DAX was down 0.5 percent, while France’s CAC 40 was 0.1 percent lower.
+Britain’s FTSE 100 gained 0.2 percent.
 Earlier in Asia, Japan’s Nikkei 225 stock index slipped 0.3 percent, while Hong Kong’s Hang Seng sank 0.7 percent.
 South Korea’s Kospi fell 0.4 percent.
 Australia’s S&P ASX 200 gained 0.3 percent.
-Shares in Southeast Asia were mixed.

-ENERGY: Benchmark crude oil was down 32 cents at $52.77 a barrel in New York.
-It closed higher Monday for the fifth day in a row, adding 84 cents.
-Brent crude, the standard for international oil prices, was down 36 cents at $55.63 a barrel.
-It jumped 74 cents the day before.
+ENERGY: Rebounding from an early slide, benchmark crude oil rose 32 cents to close at $53.40 a barrel in New York, its sixth gain in a row.
+Brent crude, the standard for international oil prices, added 25 cents to close at $56.23 a barrel.
+In other energy trading, wholesale gasoline was little changed at $1.76 a gallon.
+Heating oil also held steady at $1.65 a gallon.
+Natural gas slid 9 cents, or 2.7 percent, to $3.15 per 1,000 cubic feet.

 Follow Alex Veiga on Twitter at twitter.com/_AlexVeiga